Constant-depth circuits for Boolean functions and quantum memory devices using multi-qubit gates: Introduction

 \subsection{Our results}

-In this work, we propose new constant-depth quantum circuits, based on Fan-Out and $\mathsf{GT}$ gates, for $f$-$\mathsf{UCG}$s, which include $f$-$\mathsf{FIN}$s and certain quantum memory devices as special cases (see Fig.~\ref{fig:ucg_qmd_venn}).
-We use two different techniques: the first based on the one-hot encoding of the input, and the second based on Boolean analysis of the function $f$.
-In Section~\ref{ssec:memory}, we formalize our model of quantum computers with quantum access to memory.
+In this work, we propose new constant-depth quantum circuits, based on Fan-Out and $\mathsf{GT}$ gates, for $f$-$\mathsf{UCG}$s, which include $f$-$\mathsf{FIN}$s and certain quantum memory devices as special cases (see \Cref{fig:ucg_qmd_venn}).
+We use two different techniques: the first based on the one-hot encoding of the input (also known as indicator function~\cite{Low2024tradingtgatesdirty}, see definition below), and the second based on Boolean analysis of the function $f$.
+In \Cref{ssec:memory}, we formalize our model of quantum computers with quantum access to memory.
 A Quantum Memory Device ($\mathsf{QMD}$) of size $n$ (assume $n$ to be a power of $2$) comprises a $\log{n}$-qubit address register $\mathtt{A}$, a single-qubit target register $\mathtt{T}$, a $\operatorname{poly}(n)$-qubit auxiliary register $\mathtt{Aux}$, and an $n$-qubit memory $\mathtt{M}$ consisting of $n$ single-qubit registers $\mathtt{M}_0,\dots,\mathtt{M}_{n-1}$.
 A call to the $\mathsf{QMD}$ implements